-Acceptance: A minimum GPA of 2.5 is required to declare the economics major.
+Acceptance: A minimum GPA of 2.5 and a minimum grade of B- in ECO 1001 & 1002 are required to declare the economics major.

 Economics is the science that studies the behavior of social systems - such as markets, legislatures, corporations, and families - in allocating scarce resources.
 It is a discipline which brings together the diverse worlds of business, social science, and public policy.
 The study of economics is an excellent preparation leading to many career options.
 Economics majors are well positioned to be the future managers and leaders in both the private and public sectors.
 The study of economics at the undergraduate level provides a solid basis for graduate study in the social sciences and for professional study in business administration, law, public administration, and in the health sciences.